 - Add the unsweetened plant-based milk, water, salt and maple syrup (if using) to the Instant Pot and stir to combine.

-- Sprinkle in the oats.
+- Sprinkle in the steel cut oats.
 Do not stir!
 In recipe testing this recipe, I got a burn notice every time I stirred the oats in.
 Leaving them on top of the water and milk prevents them from sticking to the bottom so trust me and do not stir.

 - Secure the lid and cook at manual high pressure for 3 minutes.
 It will take the pot 7-10 minutes to come to pressure, 3 minutes to cook at high pressure and a minimum of 20 minutes to naturally release pressure.